SelmiAbderrahim/automate-linkedin/README.md

 # 5. Run it on a server

-I have tested the below code on my Ubuntu server, if someothing went wrong, please open a new issue.
+I have tested the below code on my Ubuntu server, if something went wrong, please open a new issue.

 - The first thing you have to do is installing Chrome